 Introduction

-Children and young people living in out-of-home care often present with a range of behaviours that can challenge those that are doing their best to support them.
-The question is, what lies beneath these behaviours and what can we do to help?
+Children and young people living in out-of-home care can often present with a range of behaviours that can seem confusing, terrifying, infuriating, or exhausting to the adults in their lives doing their best to support them.
+The question is, why do children behave the way they do, and how can we help them meet their needs in a more positive way?

 - Gain a greater understanding of why children and young people display behaviours that challenge

-- Explore new ways to make meaning of the behaviours
+- Explore new ways to make meaning of children’s behaviours

 - Discover useful and practical strategies for intervention